 - All teacher candidates as the University of Delaware must meet the minimum requirements for entry to student teaching. - Please note, individual programs may maintain specific requirements for their candidates, for example, require certain tests, require additional tests, or require a higher passing score.
-If you have questions about your program's requirements, please contact your department. - There are two options for entry into student teaching.
-Candidates must meet the UCTE policy for entry into student teaching by meeting at least one of the following criteria: - 1) Earn a GPA of at least 3.0 based on the most recent two years of the candidate's general education prior to entering student teaching. - 2) Achieve an approved "College Ready" score in Reading, Writing, and Mathematics, as indicated on this chart. - Some programs have approved the use of waivers that allow a very small number of candidates to enter student teaching without meeting the above criteria.
+If you have questions about your program's requirements, please contact your department. - There are three options for entry into student teaching.
+Candidates must meet the UCTE policy for entry into student teaching by meeting at least one of the following criteria: - 1) Earn a GPA of at least 3.0 based on the most recent two years of the candidate's general education prior to entering student teaching. - 2) Achieve an approved "College Ready" score in Reading, Writing, and Mathematics, as indicated on this chart. - 3) 10% Waiver Policy.
+Some programs have approved the use of waivers that all a very small number of candidates to enter student teaching without meeting one of the two previous options.
 Requirements are program-specific, so please contact your department if you have questions.